christophermancini/rainbow-six-bootcamp/content/advanced-training/gear/gadget/hds-flip-sight.md

   thumbnail = ""
 +++

 The HDS Flip Sight allows the operator to quickly change between the standard sights to a barrel mounted scope.
-It offers the ultimate versatility for an operator who frequently switches from sniping to short range combat.
+It offers the ultimate versatility for an operator who frequently switches from sniping to short range combat.<!--more-->

 ## Usage